ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 # KMIP for VMware implementation and management
 {: #kmip-implementation}

+## Planning
+{: #kmip-implementation-planning}

+There is no charge for the KMIP for VMware service.
+To review the Key Protect and Hyper Protect Crypto Services pricing plans, see the [Key Protect](https://cloud.ibm.com/catalog/services/key-protect) and [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) catalog pages.

+If you are using vSAN encryption, plan to consume one root key in Key Protect or Hyper Protect Crypto Services, plus two standard keys for each vSAN cluster that you encrypt.

+If you are using vSphere encryption, plan to consume one root key, plus one standard key per vSphere cluster, plus one standard key per encrypted virtual machine.

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}

 To enable vSphere encryption or vSAN encryption by using KMIP for VMware, you need to complete the following tasks:

 1. [Enable service endpoints in your account](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
-2. Create a key manager instance, using either [IBM Key Protect](/docs/services/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/services/hs-crypto?topic=hs-crypto-get-started#get-started).
+2. Create a key manager instance, by using either [IBM Key Protect](/docs/services/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/services/hs-crypto?topic=hs-crypto-get-started#get-started).
 If you are using Hyper Protect Crypto Services, be sure to [initialize your crypto instance](/docs/services/hs-crypto?topic=hs-crypto-initialize-hsm#initialize-hsm) so that Hyper Protect Crypto Services can provide key related functions.
 3. Create a customer root key (CRK) within your key manager instance.
 4. Create an Identity and Access Management (IAM) [service ID and API key](/docs/iam?topic=iam-serviceidapikeys) for use with KMIP for VMware.
 Grant this service ID platform viewer access and service write access to your key manager instance.
 5. [Create a KMIP for VMware instance](/docs/services/vmwaresolutions?topic=vmware-solutions-kmip_standalone_ordering) from the {{site.data.keyword.vmwaresolutions_short}} console.